immcantation/tigger/docs/vignettes/Tigger-Vignette.md

     unique() %>%
     setdiff(names(genotype_db))

-# Determine the fraction of calls that were ambigious before/after correction
+# Determine the fraction of calls that were ambiguous before/after correction
 # and the fraction that contained original calls to non-genotype alleles.
 Note
 # that by design, only genotype alleles are allowed in "after" calls.
 data.frame(Ambiguous=c(mean(grepl(",", sample_db$v_call)),